Graduate Program in History

 The application deadline for fall admission with funding is January 15 (April 15 without funding).
 For spring semester admission, the deadline is November 1.

 Financial aid is offered primarily in the form of teaching assistantships that combine an annual stipend and a summer fellowship.
-These range from $18,000 to $20,000 a year for up to five years.
+These start at $17,000 a year for up to five years.
 Teaching assistantships include full-time tuition waivers and excellent medical insurance.
 Clifford Clark Underrepresented Minority Fellowships are also available.
 Most doctoral students receive a dissertation writing fellowship during their last two years of funding.
 Residents of New York who are admitted without an assistantship or fellowship may apply for the Tuition Assistance Program and often obtain on-campus employment.
 Graduate students in History are also eligible for a range of generous travel grants to enable them to learn languages in an immersion setting, to conduct dissertation research, or to present papers at conferences.
 For more information regarding financial aid please visit the graduate school financial support page.

 Spring 2018 office hours:Director of Graduate Studies-Professor Fa-ti Fan